AARP Eye Center

 Mail your absentee ballot application at least 10 days in advance of Election Day; otherwise it is recommended to hand-deliver your ballot to avoid mail delays.

-How do I submit an absentee/mail ballot?
-Are there important deadlines?
+How do I submit an absentee/mail ballot during an election?

-- By mail: The return envelope must be postmarked with proper postage no later than Nov.
-7 and arrive at your county auditor’s office by Nov.
-21. It is recommended to directly ask a postal employee to apply the postmark if your ballot is mailed on Nov.
-7.
+- By mail: The return envelope must be postmarked with proper postage and arrive at your county auditor’s office by the deadlines listed at Vote.ND.Gov.

 - Through an agent: Someone else can return your ballot for you if you submit an Agent Authorization request form.
 You can only act as an agent for four other voters per election.